 Ingredients You’ll Need

-- Sweet Potatoes—peeled and diced, these sweet tubers are the star of this creamy and buttery casserole.
+- Fresh Sweet Potatoes—peeled and diced, these sweet tubers are the star of this creamy and buttery casserole.

 - Salted Butter—when melted adds richness and enhances the naturally sweet flavors present in this dish.

 - Brown Sugar—caramel ribbons of this molasses-heavy sugar are swirled throughout your mashed sweet potatoes.